jennianelson/progress-tracker-app/notes.md

         /Task: Add student_standard show page for student to add comments, project notes etc.

 3/8
-    BONUS Task: Color code student_standard progress_level enum /Task: Teachers can view student progress
+    /Task: Teachers can view student progress
-        Section is nested under student_subject
+        /Section is nested under student_subject
-    Task: Students can't view other students' standards progress Halfway there; student_standards are filtered by user and section on section show page Need to Student standard policy?
-    Task: Clean up authorizations (what teachers can do specificially) Teachers should only be able to view student progress, not edit Page for teachers and admin need to be different
-    Task: Student subject/standard policy
+    /Task: Students can't view or edit other students' standards progress /Task: Teachers should only be able to view student progress, not edit /Task: Page links for teachers and admin need to be different /Task: Student subject/standard policy

+3/13
+    Task: Clean up authorizations (what teachers can do specificially)
+    Task: Enable students to view the section standards by progress level -From section show page
+            -

 Authorization:
     ADMIN: